about || bio

 Samuel Adams (b.
-1985) is a California-born, Brooklyn-based composer of acoustic and electroacoustic music.
-His works, hailed as "wondrously alluring" (SF Chronicle) and "thoroughly ingenious" (SF Examiner), draw from his experiences in a wide array of fields including noise and electronic music, jazz, and field recording.
+1985, San Francisco, CA) is a composer of acoustic and electroacoustic music.
+His works, hailed as "wondrously alluring" (The San Francisco Chronicle), “thoroughly ingenious" (The San Francisco Examiner) and “music of a composer with a personal voice and keen imagination” (The New York Times), draw from his experiences in a diverse array of fields, including noise and electronic music, jazz, and field recording.

-He has received commissions from the San Francisco Symphony, New World Symphony, The Paul Dresher Ensemble Electroacoustic Band, ACJW (The Academy, a program of Carnegie Hall, Juilliard, and The Weill Institute of Music), Mobius Trio, and The Living Earth Show.
+He has received commissions from Carnegie Hall, the San Francisco Symphony, New World Symphony, ACJW (The Academy, a program of Carnegie Hall, Juilliard, and The Weill Institute of Music) and St. Lawrence String Quartet.

 Recent highlights include a violin concerto for Anthony Marwood, which had its premiere with the Berkeley Symphony in February 2014.
 In the spring of 2013, Adams was composer in residence at Spoleto Festival USA, where his String Quartet in Five Movements was premiered by St. Lawrence String Quartet.
 The work had further performances at Stanford’s new Bing Concert Hall in the Fall of 2013.
 In April 2013, his Tension Studies were presented as part of the Los Angeles Philharmonic Brooklyn Festival and, in the following November, were released on post-classical duo The Living Earth Show's first full-length album, High Art.